-- 9.12 Players must not tackle unless in a position to play the ball without body contact. - 9.13 Players must not throw any object or piece of equipment onto the field, at the ball, or at another player, umpire or person. - 9.14 Players must not delay play to gain benefit by time-wasting.
+- 9.13 Players must not throw any object or piece of equipment onto the field, at the ball, or at another player, umpire or person. - 9.14 Players must not delay play.
+It is not permitted to keep the ball in the team's possession without making any recognisable attempt to attack or to shoot at goal.
+Similarly, it is not allowed to gain benefit by repeatedly delaying the taking of free hits, or re-starts after the ball has been outside the field of play.